 7.2.4 The inner collar is very important for controlling air escape from the helmet and preventing ingress of dust.
 The elastic collar should fit snugly around the user's neck.
-Replace the cape when the collar no longer fits snugly around the neck.
+The collar must be replaced when it no longer fits snugly around the neck.

 7.2.5 The outer cape provides protection from rebounding abrasive and from abrasive ingress into the helmet.
 Inspect the outer cape frequently for wear.
-Replace the cape before holes appear, or any wear occurs that prevents the cape from providing the protection for which it is intended.
+Replace the cape before holes wear through, or any wear occurs that prevents the cape from providing the protection for which it is intended.